Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

 where each component is explicitly given by

-Although we have obtained the explicit form of the non-linear fields, it is still necessary to specify the multiplet transformation law.
+Although we have obtained the explicit form of the non-linear fields, it is still necessary to specify the transformation law of the multiplet $\xi$.
 By considering an infinitesimal gauge transformation with a parameter evaluated in the Lorentz algebra

-The multiplet transforms linearly, according eq. (\ref{5B}), as follows
+The multiplet transforms linearly, according eq. (\ref{5Binf}), as follows

 On the other hand, if we consider a gauge transformation along the coset space generators, with a gauge parameter denoted by